 * Make sure a complete PAC envelope is prepared for each contribution received (this is an FEC requirement).

-* Prepare and forward all receipts to our bank lock box or to the NAPUS legislative assistant (see “Processing PAC Receipts”).
+* Prepare and forward all receipts to our bank lock box or to the NAPUS Director of Government Relations (see “Processing PAC Receipts”).

 PAC Supply Kits

 PAC chairs should be prepared to accept PAC contributions as soon as possible following their appointments: